abouchou/Vivli/README.md

 ### Authors
-Adekemi Adepeju, Christian Ako, Abeeb Adeniyi, Oluwatobiloba Kazeem, Oluwadamilare Olatunbosun
+Adekemi Adepeju, Christian Ako, Abeeb Adeniyi, Oluwatobiloba Kazeem, Oluwadamilare Olatunbosun using the Pfizer's ATLAS dataset and Sidero datatset as part of the 2025 Vivli AMR Data Challenge.